Strong fundamental momentum pushes Upwork Inc. (UPWK) higher

-The consensus among analysts is that Upwork Inc. (UPWK) is an Overweight stock at the moment, with a recommendation rating of 2.
+The consensus among analysts is that Upwork Inc. (UPWK) is a Buy stock at the moment, with a recommendation rating of 2.
 None of the analysts rate the stock as a Sell, while none rate it as Overweight.
-2 out of 7 have rated it as a Hold, with 5 advising it as a Buy.
+1 out of 7 have rated it as a Hold, with 6 advising it as a Buy.
 None have rated the stock as Underweight.
-The expected earnings per share for the stock is -$0.08.
+The expected earnings per share for the stock is -$0.07.

 Upwork Inc. (NASDAQ:UPWK) trade information